deadmopozz/ddos-ripper-ansible/README.md

 host2
 ```

-#3.
-Run playbook and start/stop attack:
+3. Run playbook and start/stop attack:

-##You must have the same username and password or ssh key for each server
+#You must have the same username and password or ssh key for each server

-##If you use username and password for ssh authentication:
+#If you use username and password for ssh authentication:
 ```
 cd /opt/git/ddos-ripper-ansible/playbooks/initial-setup
 ansible-playbook -i ../../inventory/hosts initial-setup.yml -b -kK -e ansible_user=user_name